 The services that we offer under this waiver include: Personal Care (PC), Homemaker Enhanced (HE), Mentorship, Supported Community Connections (SCC), and hourly Respite.
 PC, HE, Mentorship and Respite are 1:1 (individual to staff).
 SCC is completed in small groups with one provider.
 For larger groups, we use “The Buddy Bus”.
 Our community activities include: team sports, YMCA, hiking/walking and field trips.

 CWC has also recently received day program approval from the Division of Developmental Disabilities, for a site based operation.
 The program, Club of Arts (COA), is an innovative arts/learning center day program dedicated to individual enrichment, community development and creative empowerment.
 COA’s mission is to provide an art atmosphere that promotes creativity, independence, dignity and community integration; by ensuring that those with disAbilities have access to artistic expression and quality life skills education.
-A sample of our offerings in classes includes: Hands on Clay, Leather Crafting, Sew Easy, Mosaic Glass, Computer Classes for all levels, Relationships and Social Skills, Photography, Weaving, Scrap-booking and Eating Right Cooking class.
-We also offer dance, movement and theater classes.
+A sample of our offerings in classes includes: Hands on Clay, Leather Crafting, Sew Easy, Mosaic Glass, Computer Classes for all levels, Relationships and Social Skills, Photography, Weaving, Scrap-booking, Eating Right Cooking classes and Theater classes.
 With regards to community development, we provide opportunities to showcase individuals’ talents in Visual and Performance Arts at community events that engage people of all abilities.
 You can see some of the students’ art as well as see them creating their art at our site at 505 E. Columbia St., Suite #130 CSC 80907.
 Contact us with questions or for a class schedule.